e-comas/e-comas.github.io/_posts/2022-01-16-test-your-a-content-amazon-lets-you-do-a-b-testing-to-check-which-version-sells-best.md

 excerpt: >
   Did you know you can do A/B testing on your Amazon A+ content?

   It's an easy way for you to find out what formats work best for your enhanced listings content.
 thumbnail: https://lh6.googleusercontent.com/v6anm4QziMhfYWAn2FsdqxORi28htUYYqUa_K-TvfXGktkhLPjEbW8BRtL5d0c3Zv0a0WckK6HscJuzJXSe7-pqHo8h3g9HGbNskPAWq5rcCZMTdcUxwaho6aOvg_Bx3Gt_3bRPO
+thumbnail_alt: illustration of a computer
 tags:
-  - ecommerce
+  - eCommerce
 ---

 Did you know you can do A/B testing on your Amazon A+ content?

 It's an easy way for you to find out what formats work best for your enhanced listings content.